o-charts/manuals/oernc_en_US.md

 2. Go to OpenCPN, *Options → Plugins → oeRNC Charts* and enable it.

 3. Enter into *Preferences* and click either on *Create USB Key Dongle System ID file...* if you have a dongle or on *Create System Identifier file...* if you do not have a dongle.
 The plugin will report the path to a *Fingerprint* file.
 For Windows and macOS systems a copy is created directly on the desktop.
-For Linux systems the file is created on ~/.opencpn folder.
+For Linux systems the file is created in ~/.opencpn folder.

 4. Copy the *Fingerprint* file onto some portable device and look for a computer with an internet connection.

-5. Go to [o-charts shop](https://o-charts.org/shop/index.php?id_category=14&controller=category) and license the oeRNC chart sets you are interested in.
+5. Go to the [o-charts shop](https://o-charts.org/shop/index.php?id_category=14&controller=category) and license the oeRNC chart sets you are interested in.
 Ignore this step if you have already bought your charts.

-6. Go to [My oeRNC Charts](http://o-charts.org/shop/index.php?fc=module&module=occharts&controller=occhartsOernc) page and create a *System identifier* uploading the *Fingerprint*.
+6. Go to the [My oeRNC Charts](http://o-charts.org/shop/index.php?fc=module&module=occharts&controller=occhartsOernc) page and create a *System identifier* uploading the *Fingerprint*.
 Leave *System name* blank if you are using a dongle.

 7. Select the new *System identifier* for each chart set you want to assign to your system.
 Once assigned, it can not be changed.

 8. Make a Request clicking the button *Request*.
 After few seconds you will get 2 downloads links, one for the charts and another one for the file containing the keys to decrypt them.
 Copy both files onto the portable device and go back to the boat.

 9. On your target system unzip the charts file into a directory of your choice and copy the file with the keys inside this directory.
 Install your charts as always and you are done.
-If you have assigned your charts to a dongle, plug it in to see the charts.
+If you have assigned your charts to a dongle, plug it in before to see the charts.

 ### Updates - offline